-“All right, I’m giving each of you donkeys ten seconds to make up your damn minds.
-If the time is up, you’ll have to leave.”
+When he returned to us, he said, “All right, I’m giving you donkeys ten seconds to make up your minds.
+When the time is up, you’ll have to leave.”

-“Triple scoop of Chocolate Chip, bzzz, Pistachio Nut, bzzz, and Rocky Road, bzzzz…bzzz.”
+“Triple scoop of Chocolate Chip, bzzzz, Pistachio Nut, bzzzz, Rocky Road, bzzzz…bzzzz.”

 “And for you, Plato?”

-He began counting.
-I was pressured by him, the voices in the Rainbow Sherbet, and the Hallmark cards, even Drew’s bzzzing.
+He began counting from ten.
+I felt pressured.
+The voices in the Rainbow Sherbet, the Hallmark cards, and even Drew’s buzzing conspired against me.

 “I’ll order for him,” Drew said.

-“We shove this stuff called food into these stretchable holes on our faces,” I said to Drew.
+“We shove this stuff called food into these stretchable holes on our faces called mouths,” I told Drew.

-He poked his finger through the top scoop of his triple-scoop—the Chocolate Chip—inspecting it for more lightning bugs.
+He poked his finger through the top of his triple-scoop.
+He inspected it for lightning bugs.